 Moving existing API from REST to GraphQL

-So last 6 months I saw talks about GraphQL at almost every conference related to web development.
+In 2016 I saw talks about GraphQL at almost every conference related to web development.
 A lot of posts and articles are issued about it.
 But all these things are mostly about basics of GraphQL or new features and looked superficially.
 So I’d like to tell about my personal experience of adopting a real big system to GraphQL.

 What’s wrong with REST